antononcube/RakuForPrediction-blog/Articles/Doing-Data-Science-with-Raku.md

 ## Introduction

-This document provides an overview of Raku packages, as well as related documents and presentations, for doing Data Science (DS) using Raku.
+This document provides an overview of Raku packages, as well as related documents and presentations, for doing Data Science using Raku.

 This simple mnemonic can be utilized for what Data Science (DS) is while this document is being read:

 > Data Science = Programming + Statistics + *Curiosity*

-**Remark:** By definition anytime we deal with data we do Statistics.
+**Remark:** By definition, anytime we deal with data we do Statistics.

 We are mostly interested in DS workflows -- the Raku facilitation of using Large Language Models (LLMs) is seen here as: